-The relative size of midsize distributors, which in some cases affords them more agility than larger rivals, can leave them vulnerable.
+On top of that, midsize organizations across all industries face their own difficulties.
+Their relative size, while in some cases affording them more agility than larger rivals, can leave them vulnerable.
 Limited cash reserves mean there is little margin for error.
-Relying on inputs from large and complex supply chains can leave smaller distributors without the materials they need to maintain operations.
+Relying on inputs from large and complex supply chains can leave them without the materials they need to maintain operations.
 There are little to no redundant resources while employees work to full capacity and often fulfill different roles.
 Attracting top talent is a perennial problem.